mnelson4/printmyblog/readme.txt

 3. The Blog is Ready for Printing!

 == Changelog ==

+= 1.7.0 May 21 2019 =
+* Hide Adcontrol and Sharedaddy content in printouts
+* Add CSS classes to facilitate only showing content when on a screen ("pmb-screen-only"), or only showing in printouts ("pmb-print-only")

 = 1.6.8 April 30 2019 =
 * Escape site parameter when printing it out